 Jason Bates

-With the experience, contacts & expertise he accumulated from his time at WFS, Jason founded JDB Consulting in 2007.
-JDB Consulting works with numerous clients in and around the manufacturing sector, including the Excellence in Manufacturing Consortium (EMC), The London Region Manufacturing Council (LRMC, current Chair), London Economic Development Corporation (LEDC), and hundreds of individual manufacturing companies.
-Facilitation of best practice sharing & benchmarking, fostering the growth & prosperity of the manufacturing sector, business development, connecting clients with the resources they need, are the main areas of focus for Jason.
+With the experience, contacts and expertise he accumulated from his time at WFS, Jason founded JDB Consulting in 2007.
+JDB Consulting works with numerous clients in and around the manufacturing sector, including the Excellence in Manufacturing Consortium (EMC), the London Region Manufacturing Council (LRMC, current Chair), the London Economic Development Corporation (LEDC), and hundreds of individual manufacturing companies.
+Facilitation of best practice sharing and benchmarking, fostering the growth and prosperity of the manufacturing sector, business development, and connecting clients with the resources they need are the main areas of focus for Jason.

 Michelle Palmer